 Package Cost: The cost of the week-long Duncan & Sons Float Trip package is $5,000 per person

 Inclusions: Included in your angling package at the Duncan & Sons Float Trip is transportation to and from camp from Quinhagak, meals (including beer and wine with dinners), lodging, and guiding services on the river.

-Non-Inclusions: Not included in your angling package at Duncan & Sons Float Trip are terminal tackle, flies, lures, lines, gratuities, roundtrip transportation from Anchorage to Quinhagak,
+Non-Inclusions: Not included in your angling package at Duncan & Sons Float Trip are terminal tackle, flies, lures, lines, gratuities, transportation between Anchorage and Kagati Lake, and

 The Kanektok River is one of the very few rivers in all of Alaska that offers world-class rainbow fishing in the same water as ocean-bright salmon.